tan-theta/tcp_split/README.md

 # tcp_split
-A tool written in C that splits a large pcap file into multiple pcap files where each pcap file contains a single tcp connection and are ordered by timestamp.
+A tool written in C and bash that splits a large pcap file into multiple pcap files where each pcap file contains a single tcp connection and are ordered by timestamp.

 ## Installation